Beer-Braised Bratwurst & Onions (“Beer Brats”)

 Bratwurst ingredients including Samuel Adams beer, vegetable oil, and onion.

-I use Johnsonville Original Brats for this recipe; avoid brats already flavored with beer, as the finished dish will taste too bitter, and be sure your bratwurst is fresh (not already cooked).
+• Bratwurst – I use Johnsonville Original Brats for their classic flavor.
+Be sure to avoid brats already flavored with beer, as they can make the dish too bitter, and always use fresh (not pre-cooked) sausages.

 In a large (12-inch) cast iron skillet or nonstick pan with a tight-fitting lid, heat the oil over medium-high heat.
 Add the bratwurst and sear until nicely browned, 2 to 3 minutes per side.